supreeth90/supreeth90.github.io/adv_sci_gw_final.md

 2. Microservices data management: Microservice Data management is a complicated problem in its own.
 Each Microservice will have a Database, which has Data that it owns and shared data.
 The problem here is about maintaining consistency of the data.

-## Problem: API server Load-balancing and High Availability:
+## Problem 1: API server Load-balancing and High Availability:
 ### Possible solutions for API server Load-balancing and High Availability:
   1. Consul for service discovery and Fabio for load balancing.
   2. Consul for service discovery and consul template plus HAProxy for load balancing.